Dependency injection: Injectors

 The injector, sometimes also called an assembler, container, provider or factory, introduces services to the client.

 The role of injectors is to construct and connect complex object graphs, where objects may be both clients and services.
 The injector itself may be many objects working together, but must not be the client, as this would create a circular dependency.

 Because dependency injection separates how objects are constructed from how they are used, it often diminishes the importance of the new keyword found in most object-oriented languages.
-Because the framework handles creating services, the programmer tends to only directly construct value objects which represents entities in the program's domain (such as an Employee object in a business app or an Order object in a shopping app).
+Because the framework handles creating services, the programmer tends to only directly construct value objects which represent entities in the program's domain (such as an Employee object in a business app or an Order object in a shopping app).

 Analogy

 As an analogy, cars can be thought of as services which perform the useful work of transporting people from one place to another.
 Car engines can require gas, diesel or electricity, but this detail is unimportant to the client—a passenger—who only cares if it can get them to their destination.

 Cars present a uniform interface through their pedals, steering wheels and other controls.
 As such, which engine they were 'injected' with on the factory line ceases to matter and drivers can switch between any kind of car as needed.